skinos7/doc/com/modem/lte.md

     {
         "center":"SMS center number",                             // [ number ]
         "he":"enable or disable the he command",                  // [ disable, enable ]
-        "he_peer":"set number to send the he command",            // [ number ]
+        "he_contact":"set a contact to send the he command",      // [ number ]
-        "he_prefix":"set prefix at the he command"                // [ string ]
+        "he_prefix":"set a prefix at the he command"              // [ string ]
     }

 }